 Installation is very easy in the ultra-short-throw projector.
 For any beginner.

-No doubt ultra-short-throw projector.
-Are very costly in comparison to the short throw and long throw projector.
+No doubt an ultra-short-throw projector.
+Are very costly in comparison to short-throw and long-throw projectors.

-Average ultra-short-throw projector prices start from the 2000$ dollar good one.
+Average ultra-short-throw projector prices start from 2000$ dollar good one.

 The reason ultra-short throw and short throw projector prices are very high.

 Because the lens technology used in these projectors is the reason.